 Ending connection: Press Esc and you will now be able to select which server to connect to.

 Start an instance of

 your connection.
 Open one more tab using the same page.
 Connect it too (with a

 different name).
 It is now possible to exchange messages between the connected

-Target name call (currently disabled).
-Call uses xmpp (as opposed to SDP used
+call using libjingle.
+Call uses xmpp (as opposed to SDP used by WebRTC) to

-by WebRTC) to allow you to login using your Gmail account and make audio/video
+allow you to login using your gmail account and make audio/video calls with

-calls with your gmail friends.
-It is built on top of
+your gmail friends.
+It is built on top of libjingle to provide this

 Further, you can specify input and output RTP dump for voice and video.
 It

 provides two samples of input RTP dump: